Report: Arrest Iminent In 1996 Murder Of Hip-Hop Icon Tupac Shakur?

 LAS VEGAS, NV — According to KNTV, an arrest looms in the 1996 death of Tupac Shakur.

 The rapper was targeted in a drive-by shooting outside the MGM Grand Las Vegas following a Mike Tyson fight on September 7, 1996.
-He took four bullets to the chest.
+He was shot four times.
 After nearly a week of surgeries and intensive hospital care, Shakur died on September 13.

 The break in the case reportedly came from an interview with former gang member Keffe D — whose real name is Duane Keith Davis — that aired in February on BET’s Death Row Chronicles documentary series.